JacquesCarette/Drasil/wiki/Contributor's-Guide.md

 ## Haskell

 Drasil is developed in [Haskell](https://www.haskell.org/).
+Rather than an Object Oriented language like C++, Java, Python, etc., Haskell is purely a functional programming language.
+All this really means is that if you like math, you are in luck!
+Creating a program in a functional language like Haskell is very similar to creating a series of mathematical functions that take an input and give the desired output.

-If you are unfamiliar with Haskell, it is highly recommended that you pause and learn a bit of Haskell first.
+If you are completely unfamiliar with Haskell or functional programming, it is highly recommended that you pause and learn a bit of Haskell first.
 We have found the [Learn You a Haskell](https://learnyouahaskell.github.io/) and [Craft of Functional Programming](https://simonjohnthompson.github.io/craft3e/craft3e.pdf) books to be good introductory materials.

 ## Workflow